 Each side of the new square will measure 94% of the length of the old measure - a reduction by 6%.

 Example Question #1 : How To Find The Length Of The Side Of A Square

-Therefore, the length of the original square is 15 inches.
+Find the length of the side of a square given its area is .